OsQu/sinkohippa/client/README.md

 Developing
 -------
-To start developing new cool features to Sinkohippa, simply type:
+To start developing new cool features to Sinkohippa, build the project to `dist/` folder with make(1)

 ```
-grunt server
+make
 ```

 To run tests, type

 ```
-grunt server:test
+TODO
 ```